instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

 **Special case:** The "Search" action should open in a flyout on desktop.
 On the mobile/tablet view it should fill the header (see the [Playground](/#TopNavBar/#playground) example).

-If the last action is shown as text and the user is shown as text, use the separator between the 2 blocks, otherwise it is optional (`desktopConfig.hideActionsUserSeparator` prop on the `<TopNavBar.Layout>`).

 ```js
 ---
 type: example